Suz/OzoneWeather/README.md

 vs `subscribeNext:`

+In the end, I used `subscribeNext` because I got that to work.
+Elegance is yet to be learned.
+I'm fomenting a question for SO on when to move in / out of the functional paradigm.
+I can envision this app as almost entirely functional, but I am currently unable to get `RAC` to handle the signals quite the way I want.
+More learning to do.

 ###TODO
 - I think there's a memory leak somewhere.
 It's fairly small, but these things add up.
 I need to get up to speed with instruments and identifying leaks again.
 Things have changed quite a bit since XCode 4.